Professional Development

 Depending on the type of training, participants may receive links to either the YouFactors portal for our Webinars, the EduCalc portal for our Secondary Math or Dyscalculia/Dysgraphia trainings, Google Classroom access, or Moodle access.
 Please read the descriptions of each of the courses/trainings to see the requirements and expectations of the class.

-DeSoto, Glades, and Hendry counties: Use the Registration button under each course.
+DeSoto, Glades, and Hendry counties: Use the Registration button below

 Weekly Webinars